secretstartups/handbook/values/iteration-examples/spacex.html.md

 * First reuse, reflight and landing of an orbital first stage.
 * Largest commercial satellite constellation operator in the world.

-While there are likely many reasons for their success, Elon Musk highlighted in [an interview with Tim Dodd](https://www.youtube.com/watch?v=t705r8ICkRw) their take on building new features and products.
+While there are likely many reasons for their success, Elon Musk highlighted in [an interview with Tim Dodd](https://www.youtube.com/watch?v=t705r8ICkRw) their process for building new features and products.
 It is composed of five steps:

 1. Challenge and refine requirements
 1. Try to remove part/process